 Benefit coverage for yourself and your dependents ends on the last day of the month in which you are no longer eligible to participate.
-For example, if you are on leave without pay, your coverage ends on the last day of the month worked.
+For example, if you are on leave without pay or seasonal layoff, your coverage ends on the last day of the month worked.